About the Knee

 - An audible “pop” at the moment of injury

-Cause 1.
-When the muscles are fatigued and can no longer absorb stress.
-This stress is then transferred into the bones which causes tiny cracks to form in the bone.
+- When the muscles are fatigued and can no longer absorb stress, this stress transfers to the bones, causing tiny cracks to form.

 Patella Tendon Tear

-Many patella tendon tears occur over time as the result of small micro tears in the tendon due to overuse or repetitive strain.
-This is known as patella tendonitis and is also commonly referred to as Runner’s Knee or Jumper’s Knee.
+Many patella tendon tears occur over time due to small micro-tears in the tendon due to overuse or repetitive strain.
+This is known as patella tendonitis and is also commonly referred to as runner’s knee or jumper’s knee.